Things You May Not Know About Bipolar Disorder

 A mixed mood, also known as a mixed state, can take someone by storm.
 It can be one of the most frightening experiences for someone with bipolar disorder ever.
 Often it is combined with rapid cycling.
 One clinician told me a mixed state was mania and depression simultaneously.
-Huh?
-That seems impossible.
-Gloria Hochman describes it as "...a smorgasboard of symptoms that are at odds with each other."
+That sounds impossible but Gloria Hochman describes it as "...a smorgasboard of symptoms that are at odds with each other."